 Smartphones operate with a very restricted frequency range, around 300Hz to 3.4kHz.
 As a result, they use very low bit rates.
-One way external microphones score over the iPhone’s built-in one is by having a much wider frequency range.
-This means they will record much better audio.
+One way an external microphone can score over the iPhone’s built-in one is by having a much wider frequency range.
+This means external microphones will record much better audio.

-In addition, iPhone microphones may be faulty, and you may find yourself needing a quick, superior fix.
-If you’re trying to create content, conduct an interview, record a voice-over, or just feel the need for better audio, you’ll need much better external microphones.
+In addition, iPhone microphones may be faulty, and you may need a quick, superior fix.
+If you’re trying to create content, conduct an interview, record a voice-over, or just feel the need for better audio, you’ll need much a better external microphone.

-Using a microphone alongside a phone may seem weird or crude if you’re not typically tech-savvy.
+Using external microphones alongside a phone may seem weird or crude if you’re not typically tech-savvy.
 However, it is worth doing because it can significantly improve your audio.

-Even simple lavalier mics (a lapel microphone worn by the person doing the recording) can make a huge difference.
+Even a simple lavalier microphone (a lapel microphone that’s worn) can make a huge difference.
 And there is a wide range of microphones available on the market.

 But anyone familiar with the Apple ecosystem knows that compatibility with non-Apple products can be a headache.